dr-romster/tutorial/README.md

 add the changed file to git and commit them you won't need to add a message and the commit will complete the merge

+---

 ## Good practice tips

-1.	keep lines short
+1. Keep lines short
-2.	keep commits small and focused
+2. Keep commits small and focused
-3.	beware of stary edits to whitesapce space / tab / line returns or else you will get merge conflicts
+3. Beware of stray edits to whitesapce space / tab / line returns or else you will get merge conflicts
-4.	merge often
+4. Merge often
 		less likely to precipitate conflicts

 You can continue to edit branches even after merging them